praveen2k2/Annotsim/README.md

-# Self-Supervised Anomaly Segmentation via Diffusion Models with Dynamic Transformer UNet
+# Self-Supervised Anomaly Segmentation via Diffusion Models with Dynamic Transformer UNet (WACV 2024)

 This is the github repository for an anomaly detection approach utilising DDPMs with simplex noise implemented in pytorch.